Black Bean Burgers

 While your waiting for the griddle to warm up, you can toast your hamburger buns.

-Take the hamburger buns off the griddle and set aside.
 Place the bean burgers on the griddle.
 Cook on one side for 4 - 5 minutes, or until a crust is beginning to form on one side.
 Flip the patties over and cook for another 4 - 5 minutes.

 Place some guacamole on one side of the toasted bun.
 Add any other condiments you feel would go well here, whether pickled jalapeños or red onion, salsa, or just some hot sauce.
 Once you have everything you want on there, put the top bun on top, and feast!